-The key idea behind the proposed DCT is to determine the individual capabilities of the sensors for detecting the hypotheses.
-These capabilities --- that depend on the true hypothesis $H^{*}$ --- are captured by the vector $v_{\ell}$, whose $i^{th}$ element is a measure of sensor capability to detect the hypothesis $h_{i}$.
-The fusion center gathers this information, and utilizes it to control the threshold at each sensor through the response vector $\rho_{i,\ell}$.
-At the fusion center, $I(i)$ is the measure of the cumulative detection capability of the network for hypothesis $h_{i}$, and $\rho_{i,\ell}$ denotes the fraction of this capability contributed by sensor~$\ell$ for hypothesis $h_{i}$.
-To minimize the expected time to reach a decision, it is desirable to determine the threshold for each sensor~$\ell$ such that all the sensors require roughly the same time to reach the triggering condition.
-This is analogous to dividing the task of hypothesis testing among the sensors based on their speed of performing the task, such that all the sensors finish their share of the task at roughly the same time.
+The key idea behind the proposed DCT is to first determine the individual capabilities of the nodes for detecting the hypotheses.
+These capabilities are captured by the vector $v_{\ell}$, whose $i^{th}$ element is a measure of node's $\ell$ capability to detect the hypothesis $h_{i}$.
+The fusion center gathers this information, and utilizes it to control the threshold at each node through the vector $\rho_{i,\ell}$.
+In this context, $I(i)$ is the measure of the cumulative detection capability of the network for hypothesis $h_{i}$ and $\rho_{i,\ell}$ represents the fraction of this capability contributed by node~$\ell$ for hypothesis $h_{i}$.
+To minimize the expected time to reach a decision, it is desirable to determine the threshold for each node~$\ell$ such that all the nodes require roughly the same time to reach the triggering condition in (\ref{StoppingRuleDec11}).
+This is achieved by dividing the task of hypothesis testing among the nodes based on their speed of performing the task, so that all the nodes finish their share of the task at roughly the same time.